116th Territorial Defense Brigade (Ukraine): 2022 Russian invasion of Ukraine

-When on 26 February Russian Armed Forces invaded, they reached North-East parts of Poltava Oblast.
+When on 26 February Russian Armed Forces invaded, they reached northeast parts of Poltava Oblast.
 First battle happened in Vepryk.
-During the night of 26-27 February units of the brigade along with various regular Ukrainian Armed Forces formations, destroyed 2 columns in vicinity of Hadiach.
+During the night of 26-27 February units of the brigade, along with various regular Ukrainian Armed Forces formations, destroyed 2 columns in vicinity of Hadiach.
 On containing 29 vehicles and another 150.
 For more than 10 days heavy battles raged on border of Poltava and Sumy Oblasts.
-Each time Russian forces tried to cross Sula river, they were stopped by artillery units of the Brigade.
-In those battles brigade captured lots of enemy tanks, artillery and anti-aircraft guns.
-On 9 March Brigade destroyed another enemy column, capturing 3 tanks which were transferred to regular army units.
+Each time Russian forces tried to cross Sula river, they were stopped by artillery units of the brigade.
+In those battles the brigade captured lots of enemy tanks, artillery and anti-aircraft guns.
+On 9 March the brigade destroyed another enemy column, capturing 3 tanks which were transferred to regular army units.
+Units of the brigade took part in the liberation of Sumy Oblast.
+Later, the brigade was involved in 2022 Kharkiv counteroffensive, it remained in Kharkiv region till the end of 2022.

-In January 2023 units of the Brigade were fighting near Soledar and Bakhmut.
+In January 2023 units of the brigade were fighting near Soledar and Bakhmut.
+Later it was sent to Toretsk.
+After a short rest and recuperation the brigade saw action near Marinka and Avdiivka.

 Structure

-As of 2022 the brigade's structure is as follows:
+As of 2024, the brigade's structure is as follows: